 If the information we hold about you is inaccurate, you can ask us to correct it.
 If you think there has been an infringement of the General Data Protection Regulations, you have the right to complain to the Information Commissioner’s Office.

-The Data Protection Act 2018 contains exemptions in respect of personal data processed for the purposes of assessing a person’s suitability for judicial office, please see Articles 13 -21 and 34 of the General Data Protection Regulations.
+The Data Protection Act 2018 (the 2018 Act) contains exemptions in respect of personal data processed for the purposes of assessing a person’s suitability for judicial office, please see Section 14 of Schedule 2 of the 2018 Act.
+Additional information is also available on the Information Commissioner's Office website.
 For further information of the scope of this exemption you should refer to our Freedom of Information Policy published on our website.

 If you think that our collection or use of information is unfair, misleading or inappropriate, please bring it to our attention.